 Stop by Whimzeyland in Safety Harbor.

 Situated near the Bay a short drive down Bayshore Boulevard, Safety Harbor is an adorable little town full of boutique shops and mom and pop restaurants like Athens Restaurant and Safety Harbor staple Paradise Restaurant.
 For a visual delight, make sure you drive by Whimzeyland while you are in Safety Harbor.
 If you're interested, you can even schedule a tour!

 Explore the grounds of the Florida Botanical Gardens in Largo.

-Admission is free at the 150-acre gardens of the Florida Botanical Gardens.
+One of the best free things to do in Clearwater is to wander the 150-acre gardens of the Florida Botanical Gardens.

-Things to do in St Pete with Kids
+Things to do in St. Petersburg with Kids

 Visit the St Pete Pier.